How to Serve an Easy Spring Afternoon Tea Party

 RELATED: Easy Make Ahead Tea Sandwiches

-Setting the scene for an Easy Afternoon Tea Party
+Setting the Scene for an Easy Afternoon Tea Party

-While you’re at it, you could make some place-name cookies and ice them with your guests’ names.
-Pop them in paper bags so your guests have a little present to take away – or just snaffle them as an entrée.
+While at it, you could make some place-name cookies and ice them with your guests’ names.
+Pop them in paper bags so your guests have a little present to take away – or snaffle them as an entrée.

-Arrival drinks
+Arrival Drinks

 Tea Sandwiches: